Notice of Privacy Practices

 7007 Powers Blvd.

-Under the law, if you feel that your privacy rights have been violated you may file a complaint with Health and Human Services at this address:
+In addition, you may file a complaint with the Department of Health and Human Services at this address:

 Office for Civil Rights